dmcconeghy/gillette/README.md

 Project Summary on submit 1/25/22:

 This was the first React app I've ever made.
 It was absolutely a trial by fire for me and a jump ahead of a month or two in my bootcamp.
 I think the most challenging decision I had to make for this app was how to implement the search alongside the filters.
 I approached these indpendently from the start and was punished later by that choice.
 In hindsight, it's clearer that I should have begun with an expansive searchContext that I could have used across components.
 Adding extra features on top of my original search led to complicated results, which remain in the program's tendency to render results several times.
 These are the asterisks below on the "Allow users to filter on product results (Price, Category)" and "Allower user to sort on product price."
 Users can filter all products by price or by multiple categories, but they cannot do so concurrently.
 The price sort is also a step-behind in rendering, showing the next set of results in the requested up or down order.
 I ran out of time to fix these issues and they will be next on my to-do list for this project, which I will continue to work on to improve my burgeoning skills in React.
 I think this was appropriately challenging and, if I were to start over knowning what I learned on this project, I could likely get this far in a third of the time.
 One thing for future use of this test: the Fake API has several limitations that made designing and testing challenging.
 Its dataset has irregular titles, a variety of image sizes, and several other quirks.
 While these are fun challenges to think about -- after all any given site might run into issues with its database -- it might be worth noting ahead of time to users for them to be aware of when examining the API.
 Thank you again for the oppportunity to complete this challenge.
 The next stage of the project should be creating a solid mobile-first design base.
 If I had successfully debugged the issues in the filters, I would have begun this work immediately.
 Overall, I found this task extremely rewarding and look forward to making improvements on it!

+Update on 2/1/22:

+I have worked on a branch of the project that significantly reduces bugs and errors.
+This branch will be merged with the main in the future and hosted at the same link below.

 Project can be found at: https://happy-tereshkova-56d808.netlify.app/